Nickelodeon (European TV network)

 Nickelodeon is a pay television network dedicated to kids.
 Nickelodeon is widely available throughout Europe as a subscription service or free-to-air service; depending on what region in Europe you are living in.
 Nickelodeon is seen in 24.2 million households throughout Europe, via channels and blocks.

-Nickelodeon is operated by ViacomCBS Networks EMEAA on behalf of its owner ViacomCBS.
+Nickelodeon is operated by Paramount Networks EMEAA on behalf of its owner Paramount Global.
 Nickelodeon first launched in Europe in the United Kingdom in 1993 followed by a 1995 launch in Germany, 1 year later in 1996 Nickelodeon launched a Pan-Scandinavian channel for viewers in Sweden, Norway, Denmark & Finland, following this Nickelodeon subsequently launched a pan-European version of the channel and other local Nickelodeon channels.